-What is a property bridging loan?
+What is a property bridging finance?

-Because transfer takes an average of three months, property bridging loans help sellers cover upfront costs such as moving companies, rental deposits, municipal rates clearance, compliance certificates or even transfer costs on a new property.
+Because transfer takes an average of three months, property bridging finance help sellers cover upfront costs such as moving companies, rental deposits, municipal rates clearance, compliance certificates or even transfer costs on a new property.

 Benefits of property bridging

-Property bridging loans have several potential benefits.
+Property bridging finance has several potential benefits.

 Payment is fast